 The arbitration agreement is set aside for urgent reasons

-Public treatment in court affects desired confidentiality
+Public disposal in court detracts from the desired confidentiality